-Leadership: As one of four organization drivers, effective educational leaders know how to build and strengthen a network of organizational support that includes (a) the professional capacity of teachers and staff, (b) the professional community in which they learn and work, (c) family and community engagement, and (d) effective management and operations of the school/district.
+Leadership: As one of four organization drivers, effective educational leaders know how to build and strengthen a network of organizational support that includes (a) the professional capacity of teachers and staff, (b) the professional community in which they learn and work, (c) family and community engagement, and (d) effective management and operation of the building/district.

-Learning Intentions: Learning intentions, are also known as learning objectives, clearly describe what students should know, understand, and do.
+Learning Intentions: Learning intentions, also known as learning objectives, clearly describe what students should know, understand, and do.

 Look Fors: Walkthrough/Look For Tools break down each essential element of Practice Profiles showing how they might look in practice.
-Designed to be used to during coaching observations, self-evaluation or to provide feedback.
+Designed to be used during coaching observations, self-evaluation, or to provide feedback.